Gearbox Software: Acquisition by Take-Two Interactive (2024–present)

 Take-Two Interactive announced its plans to acquire Gearbox Entertainment and its intellectual properties from Embracer Group for $460 million on March 28, 2024, to be added under the 2K label.
 The acquisition also includes Gearbox Software with its satellite studios and Gearbox Publishing.
 Embracer will retain Gearbox San Francisco, Gearbox Shanghai, Lost Boys Interactive, Captured Dimensions, and Cryptic Studios, along with publishing rights to Remnant, Hyper Light Breaker, and other unannounced titles.
 Less than a day after the announcement, it was reported that an unknown number of employees were laid off from Gearbox.
 On June 12, 2024, Take-Two Interactive closed the Gearbox Software transaction.

 Company structure

 Following the acquisition, The Gearbox Entertainment Company operates as a studio within 2K.

-Gearbox Software has two additional studios in addition to their main studios in Frisco, Texas; Gearbox Studio Montreal, and Gearbox Studio Québec.
+Gearbox Software has two additional studios in addition to its main studios in Frisco, Texas; Gearbox Studio Montreal, and Gearbox Studio Québec.
 After the company was bought by Take-Two, many assets were retained by Embracer such as Lost Boys, Captured Dimensions and the San Francisco publishing division which was rebranded as Arc Games alongside several titles.
 The Gearbox Publishing division handled by The Gearbox Entertainment Company was later absorbed into 2K following Take-Two's buyout of Gearbox.